-Well, a quality paint or wall coating system, has to breathe, and it does that by microporous technology.
-It allows damp and moisture out but not in.
+Well, a quality paint or wall coating system, has to breathe.
+It does that by microporous technology.
+This technology allows damp and moisture out but not in.

-When humans exercise, they sweat, its the body trying to cool itself, and this happens with a house also, but when a human takes a bath, they dont soak water up like a sponge (urgh what an awful thought!) and that’s how a good quality paint or coating should behave, and if it does, and its applied by professionals, there will no problems at all
+When humans exercise, they sweat, its the body trying to cool itself, and this happens with a house.
+But when a human takes a bath, they don’t soak water up like a sponge and that’s how a good quality paint or coating should behave.
+If it does and the paint is applied by professionals, there will no problems at all.

 Now you not only have your ongoing paint maintenance to deal with but deteriorated brick repairs must be done as well.

-The only way to avoid the above is to either have the house pebbledashed, which is now out of fashion, or to have someone come around every single year and paint it (which in the long run can be expensive), or contact the team at NPA on (0800) 970 4928, who can show you a much better way to have brick outside walls painted, and not have to do them again for up to 20 years!
+The only way to avoid the above is to either have the house pebbledashed, which is now out of fashion, or to have someone come around every single year and paint it.
+Yearly paining is expensive in the long run, so your best options is to call the Never Paint Again team on (0800) 970 4928.

-No, there’s no catch, it isn’t massively expensive, and a quote is totally free, and no you don’t have to buy from them if they come to see you, they are not that type of company!
+There’s no catch, the quote is totally free, and you won’t feel obligated to buy from us if we come and visit your premises.
+We’re not that type of company.